Pruvosby TELCOMA Global

 How much does the Project Management Professional exam cost?

 The exam costs $405 USD for PMI members, $555 for non-members.
-PMI membership costs $139/year and pays for itself with the exam discount plus access to PMI resources.
+Get the PMI membership ($139/year) before registering — the $150 exam discount alone pays for it, plus you get access to the PMBOK Guide and Agile Practice Guide digitally.

 What are the prerequisites for the PMP?

-A four-year degree with 36 months of project management experience and 35 hours of project management education, OR a high school diploma with 60 months of experience and 35 hours of education.
-The education requirement can be met through a PMI-approved course.
+Here's where it gets specific: you need a four-year degree with 36 months of project management experience and 35 hours of PM education, OR a high school diploma with 60 months of experience and the same 35 hours of education.
+The education requirement is usually satisfied by a PMP prep course.
+PMI does audit some applications, so don't embellish your experience — they'll ask for documentation.

 How many questions are on the PMP exam?

 The exam has 180 questions to be completed in 230 minutes.
 Multiple-choice, multiple-response, matching, and fill-in-the-blank.
-Scenario questions describe project situations and ask you to choose the best PM response.
-Most questions test situational judgment, not formula memorization.
+Almost every question is situational — you're given a project scenario and asked what you should do next as the project manager.
+They test judgment, not memorization.
+You won't see many "what is the definition of" questions.

 What is the passing score for the PMP?

-Performance ratings of Above Target, Target, Below Target, and Needs Improvement for each domain.
-PMI doesn't publish the exact numeric cut score.
+PMI gives performance ratings of Above Target, Target, Below Target, and Needs Improvement for each domain.
+They don't publish the exact numeric cut score, which is frustrating, but the general consensus is that you need to perform at "Target" or above across the board.

 How long should I study for the PMP?

 Two to three months of focused study for experienced project managers.
-The biggest challenge isn't learning new material; it's learning to answer questions the PMI way.
-Practice exams are essential for calibrating your thinking.
+Here's the thing — the challenge isn't usually learning new concepts.
+It's learning to answer questions "the PMI way."
+PMI has a specific philosophy about stakeholder engagement, conflict resolution, and servant leadership, and you need to internalize it.
+Practice exams are absolutely essential for calibrating your thinking.

 Can I take the PMP exam online?

-Pearson VUE testing centers and online proctoring.
-You get two optional 10-minute breaks during the 230-minute exam.
+Pearson VUE testing centers or online proctoring.
+You get two optional 10-minute breaks during the 230-minute exam, which is nice — use them.
+Get up, stretch, clear your head.
+It's a long exam and mental fatigue is real.

 How long is the PMP certification valid?